 QUARANTINE ZONES ARE SPLITTING COMMUNITIES NEEDLESSLY.

-Without question implementation must be a cooperative process, but there should also be no doubt where the ultimate responsibility lies.
+Without question quarantine implementation must be a cooperative process, but there should also be no doubt where the ultimate responsibility lies.

-I was once responsible for animal disease management in the Australian Department of Agriculture.
-I pondered my role and responsibility versus that of my State colleagues.
-What was the legal basis for implementing our plans to control, for example, a foot-and-mouth disease incursion?
+I was once responsible for animal health and feral animal management in the Australian Department of Agriculture.
+I pondered where my responsibility lay compared to those of my State colleagues.
+What was our respective legal basis for implementing national plans to controlling a foot-and-mouth disease incursion in livestock?
 I discussed the matter with the Solicitor General and there seemed no doubt that the Commonwealth has singular authority.

 Responsibility, authority, and coordination